KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.sending-technology/content/lora-technology/update-keller-lora-device.md

 # Configuring a LoRaWAN device from KELLER

+For the configuration of the KELLER LoRaWAN devices we developed "PressureSuite Desktop".

+PressureSuite Desktop is available on the [KELLER Website](https://keller-druck.com/en/products/software-accessories/pressuresuite/pressuresuite-desktop)

-**The guide for the old 'GSM configuration' software is on the bottom of the page**
+<em>The guide for the old 'GSM configuration' software is on the bottom of the page</em>

 ## Overview

--On the left side navigation you can find the 'Configuration'-tab.
+- On the left side navigation you can find the 'Configuration'-tab.
 ![LoRa Configuration Overview](../../LoRa_ConfigOverview.png  "LoRa Configuration Overview")

--You can change the configuration with a guided wizards (1) or an individual section (2)
+- You can change the configuration with a guided wizards (1) or an individual section (2)
 ![LoRa Wizards Overview](../../LoRa_WizardsOverview.png  "LoRa Wizards Overview")